- Clinical Experience

 Central New Jersey is one of the most ethnically, religiously and culturally diverse areas of the country.
 This diversity is clearly reflected in our patient population.
 Interns will have a unique opportunity to work with a remarkably heterogeneous clientele.
 Rutgers University Behavioral Health Care also prides itself in its commitment to diversity.
 This internship offers the opportunity to work amongst an equally diverse group of professional and support staff.
 Cultural Competence is part of our core curriculum, and multicultural exposure is a key component of our training mission.

 In July of the internship year, each intern participates in a final formal case presentation.
 As an opportunity to present their summative competence, each intern prepares a case study including theoretical overview, full assessment, treatment planning, evidence based interventions and outcomes.
 They then present the case to a panel of three NJ licensed psychologists in an oral format, following a discussion and defense model.

 - Additional Training Opportunities

 Aside from the didactic component of the internship, there are many ancillary opportunities for additional training.
-UBHC's internal Training and Consultation department offers a rich variety of trainings over the year.
-RWJ Medical School Department of Psychiatry offers Grand Rounds twice per month in which international experts in a range of focal topic areas present their work.
+UBHC's internal Training and Consultation Department offers a rich variety of trainings over the year.
+RWJ Medical School Department of Psychiatry offers Grand Rounds twice per month, within which international experts in a range of focal topic areas present their work.
 UBHC also offers a broad range of useful web-based trainings.
 On a more informal level staff and faculty are available for consultation and discussion.
 Interns also have access to the Rutgers Library of Science and Medicine, as well as to Rutgers University's other libraries.